VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Methodology

-\textbf{Finding 2: Uncertainty as Indicator of Encoding Distortion.} Based on the above finding, it’s critical to identify which visual encoding layer is distorted.
-Inspired by~\cite{uncertainty2,uncertainty6}, we employ uncertainty to demonstrate the changes of visual information during its transmission through the hidden layers of the visual encoder.
-The uncertainty of the visual layer features, as defined in Eq. \ref{eq:1}, is measured as the entropy of the next token's probability when the LVLMs make predictions based on the current visual layer features.
+\textbf{Finding 2: Uncertainty as Indicator of Encoding Distortion.} Based on the above finding, it is crucial to identify the visual layer where encoding distortion occurs.
+Inspired by~\cite{uncertainty2,uncertainty6}, we leverage uncertainty to analyze the transformation of visual information as it propagates through the visual hidden layers.
+The uncertainty of $i$-th visual layer, as defined in Eq. \ref{eq:1}, is measured by he entropy of the next token's probability distribution when LVLMs generate predictions based on its features.

-Here, $\mathcal{V}$ is the vocabulary space, $v_{i}$ denotes the visual features of the $i$-th layer, $x$ denotes a query associated with image $v$ and $y_{< t}$ represents the generated tokens.
-We statistically analyze the relationship between the uncertainty of visual features across different layers and the decoding accuracy of the LVLM, as illustrated in Figure \ref{finding2}.
-Our findings reveal that hidden layers with wrong decoding results tend to have higher uncertainty, whereas layers with correct decoding exhibit relatively low uncertainty.
-This suggests that certain hidden layers with significant uncertainty impact the visual encoding process.
-These effects propagate from the previous layer to the subsequent layer, growing increasingly conspicuous during decoding, and eventually accumulating in the standard output layer, thus leading LVLMs to make erroneous inferences according to the distorted features.
+where LVLM is parametrized by $P_{\theta}$, $\mathcal{V}$ is the vocabulary space, $v_{i}$ denotes the visual features of the $i$-th layer, $x$ denotes a query associated with image $v$ and $y_{< t}$ represents the generated tokens.
+We quantify the relationship between the layers uncertainty and corresponding decoding results in LVLMs.
+As shown in Figure \ref{finding2}, visual hidden layers associated with incorrect decoding tend to exhibit higher uncertainty, whereas those with correct decoding maintain relatively low uncertainty.
+This finding suggests that the visual encoding process is influenced by high-uncertainty layers, with these effects accumulating as information propagates through the network and becoming increasingly pronounced.
+Finally, this leads LVLMs to generate erroneous inferences based on distorted features.